 He is survived by his beloved wife of 52 years, Gertrude (Gamache) formerly of Southbridge; two daughters, Laura Friberg (Magnus) of Vienna, VA and Renee Kromray (Steve) of O’Fallon IL; three granddaughters, Sydnie Scheller, Stephana Kromray and Kelsey Friberg; three grandsons, Owen and Lucas Scheller and Ryan Friberg; and two siblings, Margaret McBride of Howell, MI and Donald Livernois (Karen) of Deerfield Beach, FL.
 A private burial will be held at the New Notre-Dame Cemetery in Southbridge.

-To send flowers to Rev. Dr. Thomas F. Livernois' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Dr. Thomas F. Livernois, please visit our floral store.